Calculus Without Tears

 A geostationary satellite orbit has a period of 24 hours so that the satellite in orbit above the equator rotates at the same rate as the earth and appears fixed in the sky when viewed from the earth.

-Adding a rocket to the model of the moon's orbit, we can launch (in this case shoot) the rocket from the earth and aim for the moon.
+Adding a rocket to the model of the moon's orbit, we can launch (in this case shoot) the rocket straight up from the earth and adjust the initial state of the moon so that they get to the same place at the same time.
 A hit !
+This time the moon's outline at the end of the simlation is also graphed.

 The US launched a probe to Jupiter on Aug.
 5, 2011.
 The trip to Jupiter will take five years, and utilizes a